Unique Features

 STUDENT DRIVEN LEARNING:

-Independent, facilitated lab sessions throughout the semester will give students access to tutorials (such as LinkedIn Learning) which will allow students to go deep into their own areas of interest while providing "over-the-shoulder" assistance by experts in design, technology, writing, presentation, etc.
+Independent, facilitated lab sessions throughout the semester will give students access to tutorials allow students to go deep into their own areas of interest while providing "over-the-shoulder" assistance by experts in design, technology, writing, presentation, etc.

 CORPORATE PARTNERSHIPS: